A Model Categoric Equivalence for Crossed Simplicial Modules: Introduction

 \subsection{Notation and conventions}

-We fix a ground field $\Bbbk$.
-We make no assumptions on the characteristic of $\Bbbk$.
+We fix a ground field $\Bbbk$ of characteristic 0.
 For a $\Bbbk$-vector space $V$, we will use $V^\vee$ to denote its $\Bbbk$-vector space dual.
 We consider $\B{N}$ as a discrete category on the set of objects $\B{N}$ with nothing but the identity morphisms on objects.
 For a small category $\C{C}$ we use $\C{C}_{\Bbbk}$ for the algebra generated by the arrows of $\C{C}$ (called \emph{the categorical algebra of $\C{C}$}), or just $\C{C}$, by abuse of notation.
 However, for the categorical algebra of the discrete category $\B{N}$, we use $\Bbbk_\bullet$.
 All modules are assumed to be right modules unless otherwise stated.
 All $\Bbbk_\bullet$-modules are assumed to be locally finite in the sense that $X_\bullet = \bigoplus_{n\in\B{N}} X_n$ where $X_n$ is defined as $X_\bullet\cdot id_n$.